 - that you weren’t asked to give consent to medical procedures.

-Read more about your rights during birth, how to request your maternity records and how to make a complaint against your hospital or NHS trust.
+Find out more about your rights during birth, as well as how to request your maternity records or make a complaint against your hospital or NHS trust.

 Treatments for PTSD